HastagKc/Object-Oriented-programming/README.md

 **Explanation**

-You've defined a simple Python class named Car.
+In above code, simple Python class named Car.
 This class represents a blueprint for creating car objects.
 Let's break down the components of this class:

 **Constructor (**init**):** This method is called when a new instance of the Car class is created.
 It initializes the attributes of the object (make, model, and year) with the values passed as arguments.